Cuba Photo Adventure

 I highly recommend Travel Insurance from a reputable insurance company.
 I have partnered with Squaremouth, a website that allows you to compare multiple travel policies from multiple providers to choose the best one for you based on your needs and costs.
 Check them out here: https://www.squaremouth.com/

 Arrival on this day in Havana (pending flight availability).

-Arrive to Viñales.
+Transport to Viñales.
 Considered by many to be the most beautiful place in Cuba, the Viñales Valley National Monument holds stunning landscapes.
 The area is also famous for its premier tobacco industry, which we will be visiting.

 We will check-in at bed and breakfasts, known as “casas particulares,” or “private homes.”
 Since the 1990s, Cuban families have been permitted to rent rooms out of their family homes to foreigners.
 Featuring comfortable accommodations and ample privacy, it’s a great way to interact and immerse yourself with the everyday Cuban lifestyle.